openSUSE/osem/CONTRIBUTING.md

     ```
     vagrant ssh
     ```

+## How to contribute translations
+Please refer to our [translation guide](https://github.com/openSUSE/osem/wiki/Translation) in the wiki.

 ## Want to know more?
 In our wiki you can find more information about what is possible in our development environment,